How to Build a USB-powered Device

 When you connect the USB to the device which you are powering, you just have to connect (most likely, solder) pins 1 and 4 to your circuit to power it.
 Pin 1 is positive DC voltage and pin 4 is ground.

-So if you're connecting a USB to power a 3V motor or some electronic device, it would
+So if you're connecting a USB to power some electronic device, it would

 be connected like this: